valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 }
 ```

 At least one implementation of the plugin is required.
-In this case the `PropertyTweetSupplier` implements the
+In this case, the `PropertyTweetSupplier` implements the
 interface `TweetSupplier` and supports all required functionality.
 When searching for configurations for category
-`tweet-supplier` all stored `PropertyTweetSupplier` configurations are found.
+`tweet-supplier`, all stored `PropertyTweetSupplier` configurations are found.
 ```kotlin
 @Plugin(
   key = "property-tweet-supplier",